 The university offers two types of licenses:

-- Internal – Allows a company to produce product bearing the trademarks of collegiate institutions for university departments and related entities for internal consumption only; cannot provide product at retailer direct to consumer.
+- Internal – Allows a company to create product bearing the trademarks of collegiate institutions for university departments and related entities for internal consumption only; cannot provide products at retailer direct to consumer.

 To create products bearing the marks of Johns Hopkins University, manufacturers and vendors must be a licensee of the university.
 To get started, download an application packet from CLC.
 The application contains instructions on how to complete the application phase of licensing, as well as information that licensees will need to retain throughout the course of the licensing process.
 All licensees are required to remit royalty reports and payments on a quarterly basis to CLC, who collects these payments on behalf of Johns Hopkins University.
 Johns Hopkins University has established a royalty rate.
 Information on the services CLC provides, including a copy of an application and license agreement, can be found at clc.com.